rails/rails/guides/source/testing.md

 use, and `:screen_size` to change the size of the screen for screenshots.

-If your Capybara configuration requires more setup than provided by Rails, all of that configuration can be put into the `system_test_helper.rb` file provided by Rails.
+If your Capybara configuration requires more setup than provided by Rails, all of that configuration can be put into the `application_system_test_case.rb` file provided by Rails.

 Please see [Capybara's documentation](https://github.com/teamcapybara/capybara#setup)